The Chimes: Title

-'Who turns his back upon the fallen and disfigured of his kind; abandons them as vile; and does not trace and track with pitying eyes the unfenced precipice by which they fell from good—grasping in their fall some tufts and shreds of that lost soil, and clinging to them still when bruised and dying in the gulf below; does wrong to Heaven and man, to time and to eternity.
-And you have done that wrong!'

 Literary significance and reception

 A Christmas Carol had been extremely well received the previous year, and The Chimes aroused public interest and anticipation.
 Five different stage productions of the book were running within weeks of publication and nearly 20,000 copies were sold in the first three months.
 It had a high media profile, and was widely reviewed and discussed.
 Critical opinion was divided; those sympathetic to its social and political message liked the book, but others thought it dangerously radical.
 The Northern Star reviewer called Dickens "the champion of the poor"; John Bull rejected his unflattering caricatures of philanthropy.
 It was certainly a financial success for Dickens, and remained popular for many years, although in the long term its fame was eclipsed by that of A Christmas Carol.

 Allusions and references

-Allusions to other works

-Asking the upper classes to stop interfering with his life and leave him to die, Will Fern makes a bitter reference to the biblical Book of Ruth, deliberately misquoting Ruth's "Whither thou goest, I will go" speech.

-Allusions to actual history, geography and current science

 The novel's setting is contemporary and the 1840s (the "Hungry Forties") were a time of social and political unrest.

 Trotty's conviction that poor people are naturally wicked is influenced by an article in his newspaper about a young woman who has tried to drown herself and her child, and this motif returns at the climax of the book, when Meg is driven to contemplate the same course of action.
 This is a reference to Mary Furley, a destitute young woman sentenced to death in 1844 for infanticide after her desperation not to return to the workhouse led to a suicide attempt in which her child drowned.
 This case caused great public debate in the late spring of 1844.
 Dickens took part in the general outcry against the sentence, which was eventually commuted to transportation.
 Among other works inspired by the Furley case is Thomas Hood's poem The Bridge of Sighs.

 Alderman Cute is a parody of Sir Peter Laurie, a Middlesex magistrate, alderman and former Lord Mayor of London, known for his determination to "put down" the lower classes and their antisocial behaviour.
-His remarks on the 1844 Mary Furley case have been cited as one inspiration to Dickens to write The Chimes.

-The unnamed young man who harks back to the "good old times" is a reference to the Young England movement.
-Dickens removed many of these references prior to publication.